This is an illustration from

 iconography.
 As a character, he's been reimagined in stories young and old.
 Most

-popularly, he is a revisioned by disney in the movie
+popularly, he is a revisioned by disney in the movie Herculues.

-Nāga" is the Sanskrit word for
+"Nāga" is the Sanskrit word for

 an entity which takes the form of a serpent, though sometimes it may be used